ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/ros_autorace/test.md

 #### [Mission 1: Traffic Light](#mission_1_traffic_light)

-Traffic Light is the first mission of AutoRace.
-TurtleBot3 should see the sign of traffic lights, perfectly compute the given situation, and then start to drive (or wait until the proper traffic sign)

-1. Place TurtleBot3 between yellow (left side) and white (right side) lane.

-    **WARNING**: Be sure not to let TurtleBot3 start to drive on the track yet.

-2. Open terminal and use the command on `Remote PC`
+1. Open terminal and use the command on
 ``` bash
 $ export AUTO_IN_CALIB=action
 ```

-2. Open terminal and use the command on `Remote PC`
+2. Open terminal and use the command on
 ```bash
 $ roslaunch turtlebot3_autorace_traffic_light_camera turtlebot3_autorace_intrinsic_camera_calibration.launch
 ```

-3. Open terminal and use the command on `Remote PC`
+3. Open terminal and use the command on
 ```bash
 $ export AUTO_EX_CALIB=action
 $ export AUTO_DT_CALIB=action
 ```

-4. Open terminal and use the command on `Remote PC`
+4. Open terminal and use the command on
 ```bash
 $ roslaunch turtlebot3_autorace_traffic_light_core turtlebot3_autorace_core.launch
 ```

-5. Open terminal and use the command on `Remote PC`
+5. Open terminal and use the command on
 ```bash
 $ rostopic pub -1 /core/decided_mode std_msgs/UInt8 "data: 3"
 ```

 #### [Mission 2: Intersection](#mission_2_intersection)

-Intersection is the second mission of AutoRace.
-TurtleBot3 should detect the specific sign (such as a curve sign) and go to the right direction at the intersection course.

-1. Open terminal and use the command on `Remote PC`
+1. Open terminal and use the command on
 ```bash
 $ export AUTO_IN_CALIB=action
 ```

-2. Open terminal and use the command on `Remote PC`
+2. Open terminal and use the command on
 ```bash
 $ roslaunch turtlebot3_autorace_intersection_camera turtlebot3_autorace_intrinsic_camera_calibration.launch
 ```

-3. Open terminal and use the command on `Remote PC`
+3. Open terminal and use the command on
 ```bash
 $ export AUTO_EX_CALIB=action
 $ export AUTO_DT_CALIB=action
 ```

-4. Open terminal and use the command on `Remote PC`
+4. Open terminal and use the command on
 ```bash
 $ roslaunch turtlebot3_autorace_intersection_core turtlebot3_autorace_core.launch
 ```

-5. Open terminal and use the command on `Remote PC`
+5. Open terminal and use the command on
 ```bash
 rostopic pub -1 /core/decided_mode std_msgs/UInt8 "data: 2"
 ```

 #### [Mission 3: Construction](#mission_3_parking)

-Construction is the third mission of AutoRace.
-TurtleBot3 should avoid constructions on the road.

-1. Open terminal and use the command on `Remote PC`
+1. Open terminal and use the command on //내부 캘리 준비
 ```bash
 $ export AUTO_IN_CALIB=action
 ```

-2. Open terminal and use the command on `Remote PC`
+2. Open terminal and use the command on // 내부 카메라 파라미터 캘리
 ```bash
 $ roslaunch turtlebot3_autorace_construction_camera turtlebot3_autorace_intrinsic_camera_calibration.launch
 ```

-3. Open terminal and use the command on `Remote PC`
+3. Open terminal and use the command on
 ```bash
 $ export AUTO_EX_CALIB=action
 $ export AUTO_DT_CALIB=action
 ```

-4. Open terminal and use the command on `Remote PC`
+4. Open terminal and use the command on
 ```bash
 $ roslaunch turtlebot3_autorace_construction_core turtlebot3_autorace_core.launch
 ```

-5. Open terminal and use the command on `Remote PC`
+5. Open terminal and use the command on
 ```bash
 $ rostopic pub -1 /core/decided_mode std_msgs/UInt8 "data: 2"
 ```

 #### [Mission 4: Parking](#mission_4_stop_bar)

-Parking is the fourth misson of AutoRace.
-TurtleBot3 should detect the parking sign, and properly park by oneself at a parking lot on the track.

-1. Open terminal and use the command on `Remote PC`
+1. Open terminal and use the command on
 ```bash
 $ export AUTO_IN_CALIB=action
 ```

-2. Open terminal and use the command on `Remote PC`
+2. Open terminal and use the command on
 ```
 $ roslaunch turtlebot3_autorace_parking_camera turtlebot3_autorace_intrinsic_camera_calibration.launch
 ```

-3. Open terminal and use the command on `Remote PC`
+3. Open terminal and use the command on
 ```
 $ export AUTO_EX_CALIB=action
 $ export AUTO_DT_CALIB=action
 ```

-4. Open terminal and use the command on `Remote PC`
+4. Open terminal and use the command on
 ```bash
 $ roslaunch turtlebot3_autorace_parking_core turtlebot3_autorace_core.launch
 ```

-5. Open terminal and use the command on `Remote PC`
+5. Open terminal and use the command on
 ```bash
 $ rostopic pub -1 /core/decided_mode std_msgs/UInt8 "data: 2"
 ```

 #### [Mission 5: Stop Bar](#mission_5_stop_bar)

-Stop Bar is the fifth mission of AutoRace.
-TurtleBot3 should detect a level crossing on the track while driving, and stop moving until it opens.

-1. Open terminal and use the command on `Remote PC`
+1. Open terminal and use the command on
 ```bash
 $ export AUTO_IN_CALIB=action
 ```

-2. Open terminal and use the command on `Remote PC`
+2. Open terminal and use the command on
 ```bash
 $ roslaunch turtlebot3_autorace_stop_bar_camera turtlebot3_autorace_intrinsic_camera_calibration.launch
 ```

-3. Open terminal and use the command on `Remote PC`
+3. Open terminal and use the command on
 ```bash
 $ export AUTO_EX_CALIB=action
 $ export AUTO_DT_CALIB=action
 ```

-4. Open terminal and use the command on `Remote PC`
+4. Open terminal and use the command on
 ```bash
 $ roslaunch turtlebot3_autorace_stop_bar_core turtlebot3_autorace_core.launch
 ```

-5. Open terminal and use the command on `Remote PC`
+5. Open terminal and use the command on
 ```bash
 $ rostopic pub -1 /core/decided_mode std_msgs/UInt8 "data: 2"
 ```

 #### [Mission 6: Tunnel](#mission_6_tunnel)

-Tunnel is the sixth mission of AutoRace.
-TurtleBot3 should go in the tunnel at the track, then go through the tunnel successfully.

-1. Open terminal and use the command on `Remote PC`
+1. Open terminal and use the command on
 ```bash
 $ export AUTO_IN_CALIB=action
 ```

-2. Open terminal and use the command on `Remote PC`
+2. Open terminal and use the command on
 ```bash
 $ roslaunch turtlebot3_autorace_tunnel_camera turtlebot3_autorace_intrinsic_camera_calibration.launch
 ```

-3. Open terminal and use the command on `Remote PC`
+3. Open terminal and use the command on
 ```bash
 $ export AUTO_EX_CALIB=action
 $ export AUTO_DT_CALIB=action
 $ export TURTLEBOT3_MODEL=burger
 ```

-4. Open terminal and use the command on `Remote PC`
+4. Open terminal and use the command on
 ``` bash
 $ roslaunch turtlebot3_autorace_tunnel_core turtlebot3_autorace_core.launch
 ```

-5. Open terminal and use the command on `Remote PC`
+5. Open terminal and use the command on
 ```bash
 $ rostopic pub -1 /core/decided_mode std_msgs/UInt8 "data: 2"
 ```